A. In this chapter, except as expressly limited or used in a different context in this chapter, the following terms have the meanings indicated.

 (a) Prevent the property's sale or transfer until a debt or duty is satisfied; and

 (b) Establish the right to hold or to take and sell the debtor's property as the security or payment for a debt or duty.

 (77) "Life estate" means property for which the ownership is conveyed by one party (the owner or grantor) to a second party (the remainderman) under the condition that the owner:

 (a) Is allowed to possess and use the property for the rest of the owner's life; and

 (b) Has the right to sell an interest in the life estate.

 (78) "Living together" means a family's residing in the same home.

-(79) "Long-term care facility" means a licensed chronic care hospital, rehabilitation hospital, nursing facility, institution for mental disease, or intermediate care facility mental retardation that provides long-term care services.
+(79) "Long-term care facility" means a licensed chronic care hospital, rehabilitation hospital, nursing facility, institution for mental disease, or intermediate care facility for Individuals with Intellectual Disabilities or persons with related conditions (ICF/IID) that provides long-term care services.